WYTEC Blue Training:

 In Nova Scotia, Canada, Sustainable Ocean Applied Research (SOAR), is a local not-for-profit organization which provides services and infrastructure to assist researchers and technology developers with access to the coastal ocean, in order to advance research needed for sustainable industry development, which they do through training and education, integration of ocean technology with tourism, and communication with all relevant stakeholders.

-The Ocean Startup Project (OSP) inspires, initiates and invests to make Canada the best place in the world to start and grow an ocean tech business.
+Canada’s Ocean Supercluster (OSP) inspires, initiates and invests to make Canada the best place in the world to start and grow an ocean tech business.
 The project team creates and delivers activities to support ideation through commercialization, for innovators and entrepreneurs from industry to academia.
 As a co-funded, pan-Atlantic collaboration, the OSP offerings complement existing industry accelerators, incubators and other support organizations across Canada’s world-class innovation ecosystem.
 Together with its founding partners – Creative Destruction Lab (CDL), Genesis, Innovacorp, New Brunswick Innovation Foundation, PEI BioAlliance and Springboard Atlantic – OSP seeks to accelerate how homegrown startups get their technologies to market and attract international companies to Canada’s shores.
 OSP was the first Innovation Ecosystem Project announced by Canada’s Ocean Supercluster.
 The Ocean Supercluster is an industry-led collaboration involving more than 320 industry and associate members, from organizations and companies of all sizes.
 With investments from across the country and linkages to international partners and Indigenous communities, Canada’s Ocean Supercluster builds and funds large projects to heighten Canada’s existing strengths, experience and knowledge, and open new opportunities.
+Training Components:

 - Stream 1/2: Ocean Technology (OT) highlights: